-Carmen Fowler LaBerge heads the ministry of the Presbyterian Lay Committee as its President and Executive Editor of its publications, including The Layman.
-Her blogs, articles and commentaries are accessible at www.layman.org.
+Carmen Fowler LaBerge heads the ministry of the Presbyterian Lay Committee as its President and Executive Editor.
+She also chairs the ecumenical leadership network, Common Ground Christian Network, co-convenes the LOVE2020 Apologetics group for Mission America Coalition and has been nominated to serve on the Board of Directors of the National Association of Evangelicals (NAE).
+Her blogs, articles, equipping bible studies and commentaries are accessible at www.layman.org.

 Fowler LaBerge resides in Kingston Springs, Tenn. with her husband, Jim.
 They wed in May 2011.
 Fowler LaBerge can be reached at firstname.lastname@example.org.

 - Carmen S. Fowler called to be PLC president and executive editor

 - Carmen Fowler: Her ‘Declaration’ launched her into the renewal ministry